fatihilhan42/Data_Science_Journey/Machine learning/Introduction to Machine Learning/Supervised Learning/Linear and Logistic Regression/Logistic Regression/Logistic Regression with Python and scikit-learn.md

 It is important to keep in mind that the choice of evaluation metrics depends on the problem and the goal of the analysis.

-5. Discussion of regularization techniques for logistic regression, including L1 and L2 regularization, and how to implement them in scikit-learn.
+### **5. Discussion of regularization techniques for logistic regression, including L1 and L2 regularization, and how to implement them in scikit-learn.**

 In logistic regression, regularization helps to prevent overfitting by adding a penalty term to the loss function.
 There are two main types of regularization used in logistic regression: L1 and L2 regularization.